 - Martina McBride, "My Baby Loves Me" in 1993.
 It was the first single from her second album, The Way That I Am.
 This album also included her Signature Song "Independence Day".
 Although the next album (Wild Angels) got Martina her first #1 with its title track and another Top 10, she kind of went quiet after that, only to experience a second breakthrough in late 1997 with "A Broken Wing".
 This song became her second #1, her first solo hit on the Hot 100, and pushed her into the country-pop crossover territory that made her a force to be reckoned with through 2003.

-- Reba McEntire Two years after signing her first recording contract in 1976, she had yet to come close to achieving her first hit single.
-In 1978, the pretty, red-headed 22-year-old native of Chockie, Oklahoma, was paired with a successful country artist of the time, Jacky Ward, for a song called "Three Sheets in the Wind."
-(This was a somewhat occasional tactic used by recording labels at the time pairing a well-known artist with an unknown or up-and-comer on a series of duets.)
+- Reba McEntire In 1978, the pretty, red-headed 22-year-old native of Chockie, Oklahoma, was paired with a successful country artist of the time, Jacky Ward, for a song called "Three Sheets in the Wind."
 The song broke through and soon became a top 20 country hit for Ward and McEntire ... but the even more amazing thing is, the song would mark a turning point in both singers' careers.
-Ward who also had two successful covers of old pop hits in 1978 ("A Lover's Question" and "Rhythm of the Rain") would see his career fade less than two years later; McEntire, however, had her breakthrough solo hit in 1980 with "(You Lift Me) Up to Heaven," and she has never looked back.
-While Ward is largely forgotten, McEntire went on to a career that's included 24 No. 1 hits (amongst more than 50 top 10 singles), gold albums, a lucrative acting career with starring roles in two situation comedies, duets with many more artists in addition to her early hits with Ward, she's recorded with Hank Williams Jr., Vince Gill, Linda Davis and Kelly Clarkson and, due to her influence on countless up-and-coming female vocalists, induction into the Country Music Hall of Fame.
+Ward would see his career fade less than two years later; McEntire, however, had her breakthrough solo hit in 1980 with "(You Lift Me) Up to Heaven," and she has never looked back.
+While Ward is largely forgotten, McEntire went on to a career that's included 24 No. 1 hits (amongst more than 50 top 10 singles) and gold albums, an acting career that has included a hit TV series and Broadway starring roles, and a place in the Country Music Hall of Fame.

 - Tim McGraw In 1992, McGraw a handsome young Delhi, Louisiana, native and son of Philadelphia Phillies great Tug McGraw signed a recording contract with Curb Records and released a self-titled album.
 From that came his first single, "Welcome to the Club," which (depending on the publication), may or may not have become a top 40 country hit in early 1993; two other singles failed.
 Curb Records, however, saw hit-making potential in McGraw, and in early 1994 released the album Not a Moment Too Soon.
 The release of the lead single, "Indian Outlaw," was indeed not a moment too soon: The song which controversially paid homage to Native American culture soared to No. 8 on the Billboard Hot Country Singles & Tracks chart, and was even a top 20 pop hit, and since then McGraw has never looked back, scoring 23 No. 1 hits and nearly 50 top 10 singles, earning a high profile marriage to Faith Hill and a lucrative acting career to boot.